Walletano/Walletano/README.md

 - Twitter: [https://twitter.com/Walletano]
 - Email: [support@walletano.com]

 Feel free to reach out to us anytime!
-We look forward to serving you on your cryptocurrency journey. 🌟
+We look forward to serving you on your Bitcoin / Lightning journey. 🌟